nicklockwood/ArrayUtils/README.md

     - (NSArray *)unionWithArray:(NSArray *)array;

-Returns a copy of the array without duplicated objects, that might be contained by the inputed array.
+Returns a copy of the array without duplicated objects, that might be contained in the inputed array.

     - (NSArray *)intersectionWithArray:(NSArray *)array;